Articles in this section

 At ClassDojo, we believe it’s important for parents (which we’ll use in this article to include guardians) to understand how their children use ClassDojo in the classroom.
 This FAQ will help primary and secondary (K–12) schools that use ClassDojo communicate effectively with parents about their students’ use of ClassDojo.

 Because school administrators can determine which services are available and the policies for each service, each school’s use of ClassDojo is different.
 Most schools have policies that govern the use of third-party services like ClassDojo, and compliance with annual notice requirements such as under the Family Educational Education Rights and Privacy Act (FERPA) or equivalent laws in international jurisdictions.
 We believe that schools are in the best position to tailor the information they share with parents based on their school’s actual use of ClassDojo.
-In order to help inform parents of ClassDojo’s privacy and security practices, ClassDojo shares such information and resources, including a copy of the COPPA required Direct Notice, with teachers and school administrators.
+In order to help inform parents of ClassDojo’s privacy and security practices, ClassDojo shares such information and resources, including a copy of the U.S. Children’s Online Privacy Protection Act and its implementing regulations under the Children’s Online Privacy Protection Rule (collectively “COPPA”) required Direct Notice, with teachers and school administrators.
 Teachers must work with their administrator to determine if they already have proper permission to allow their students to use ClassDojo in the classroom.

 What permissions are needed in order for teachers to allow students to use ClassDojo?